Mark Neely asks Is ‘Born Global’ the new normal for software start-ups?

 New Zealand is a tiny economy, but everyone working in it is painfully aware of its relative international insignificance.
 I’d argue Australian businesses are misled by their seemingly large and buoyant economy and are more complacent about exporting.
 That Risk strategy looks smarter in Sydney than Timaru.

-One significant difference is NZ firms don’t tap into overseas investment as much as Australian firms – if this impression is wrong please let me know.
+One significant difference is NZ start-ups don’t tap into overseas investment as much as Australian firms – if this impression is wrong please let me know.
 Instead our entrepreneurs opt to cash out of their businesses at an earlier stage – in many cases when their business and products are still immature.

 I’m not a finance expert, but this tells me New Zealand companies suffer from poor access to venture capital – or if they have access to VC funds, they don’t have access to the right kind of venture capital.